Profiles in "Anthropology of Religion" Expertise Area

 - Steadman's research area is sociocultural anthropology: kinship; religion; witchcraft;and Papua New Guinea

-- Haines is co-director of ASU's Center of Muslim Experience in the U.S. and associate professor of Religious Studies.
-As a cultural anthropologist he researches on marginal communities and Islamic values of peace, community wellbeing, and lived ethics.
+- Haines co-directs the Center of Muslim Experience in the U.S. As assoc. prof. of religious studies and cultural anthropologist, he studies marginal communities, Islamic values of peace, community well-being and lived ethics.

 - Koss studies sociocultural anthropology: medicine and spirituality, and ethnographic research.